avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week06/04-Static.md

 As a result we'll get an error **`non-static variable age can not be referenced from static context`**, which means that a static method cannot handle an object method.

 So when should a static method be used then?
-Let us inspect the Person object handling an example familiar from chapter 23:
+Let us inspect the object `Person` handling an example familiar from chapter 23:

 ```java
 public class Program {